Orewa Activities and Attractions You Can’t Miss!

 There’s definitely something for everyone – families, solo travellers, teens and couples – in this list of things to do in Orewa

 1. Relax on Orewa Beach

 Let’s start with the most obvious thing to do when you arrive in Orewa; go to Orewa Beach!
-The 3km long pristine beach is lined with regal Norfolk Pines which were planted by the father of the world-famous mountaineer Sir Edmund Hillary.
+The 3km (2 miles) long pristine beach is lined with regal Norfolk Pines which were planted by the father of the world-famous mountaineer Sir Edmund Hillary.
 It’s one of the safest swimming beaches in the Auckland region so is the perfect playground whether your plan is to go for a dip, a stroll, a picnic or head out windsurfing or, paddle boarding.